KayChansiri/ClassificationTree/README.md

 <img width="617" alt="Screen Shot 2024-02-27 at 7 10 31 PM" src="https://github.com/KayChansiri/DecisionTree/assets/157029107/6e1b808e-b729-4cf6-9d40-114de673267d">

-According to the output, the sweet spot to balance between precision and recall is 0.4.
-You can fine tune your model using this new threshold if you care for both false positive and false negeative costs.
-However, say if I would like to increse recall, I would set the treashold at 0.8.
-Let's see what would happen if we do so.
+According to the output, the optimal balance between precision and recall is found at a threshold of 0.4.
+You can fine-tune your model using this new threshold if you are concerned about the costs of both false positives and false negatives.
+However, for me, I want to increase recall.
+Thus, I will set the threshold at 0.8.
+Let's explore what would happen if we do so.

 ```ruby
 classifier = DecisionTreeClassifier(random_state=42, max_depth=5, min_samples_leaf=94)